 In Eq.
 (E.4.17) we adopt $G/4\pi=1$.
-Due to the QED correction, the condition of extremely electrically charged black holes with spherical symmetry changes from $M=Q/4\pi$ to area and radius are smaller than those of the extreme Reissner-Nordström black hole.
+Due to the QED correction, the condition of extremely electrically charged black holes with spherical symmetry changes from $M=Q/4\pi$ to electrically charged black hole are the same as the extreme Reissner-Nordström one.
+However, when the black hole charge Q is fixed, the black hole horizon area and radius are smaller than those of the extreme Reissner-Nordström black hole.
 The reason is that the charge screening effect decreases the electrostatic energy; hence, this leads to a smaller mass M for the extreme black hole.